npc-gnu/gplcalc/README.md

 ## Notes:
  Reason about the installer wants root, because of it copies gplcalc to /usr/local/bin and this operate needs root.
  This app uses cmath and iostream libraries.
- It is fully turkish.
-Will be english soon.
  Fully written in C++ and written with vim, g++, Arch GNU/Linux ,kitty terminal.

 ## License: